PsychedelicOrange/ccope/README.md

 so * and -> symbols will be removed from the language

-for begginers we can teach them, arrays are passed by reference while single values are passed by value
+for begginers we can teach them, arrays are passed by reference while single values are passed by value arrays without the [] are address to the start of the array. address of a single variable can be accessed via & operator
 - pointer arithmetic TODO

 ### structs, enums, and unions